Native to (or naturalized in) Oregon:

 - Fallugia: for Abbot Virgilio Falugi of Vallombrosa, Italian botanist. paradoxa: paradoxical, contrary to expectations

-- Oregon State University campus: southeast of Benton Hall, east of a Baldcypress.
+- Oregon State University campus: southeast of Community Hall, east of a Baldcypress.